mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- control brightness using up, down, left, right.
+Remember to deal with exceptions
 - fix bug: need to check whether an image has been loaded before doing `checkParsed()` and `hotkeys.adjustMaskAlpha()`
 - in `first_launch.cmd` download the model checkpoint
 - move `self.mask_instance` to `self.loadImage()`